-- 1) The student receives an Honours certificate in case he has successfully completed the programme as determined by the Examination Board. - 2) The student has successfully completed the Bachelor Honours programme when the following requirements have been met: - a. a total of 30 EC in module results has been obtained during the Honours programme; - b. the Honours programme in the Bachelor's programme is completed within the specified period of 18 months; - c. the student has to have completed all the followed modules with a 'pass' grade.
+- 1) The student receives an Honours certificate in case they have successfully completed the programme as determined by the Examination Board. - 2) The student has successfully completed the Bachelor Honours programme when the following requirements have been met: - a. a total of 30 EC in module results has been obtained during the Honours programme; - b. the Honours programme in the Bachelor's programme is completed within the specified period of 18 months; - c. the student has to have completed all their followed modules with a 'pass' grade.
 If a module has been assessed with a 'fail' grade, it is not possible to obtain an Honours certificate.
-If that is the case, the modules that have been successfully completed will be listed on the diploma supplement. - 3) The student has successfully completed the Master Honours programme when the following requirements have been met: - a. a total of 15 EC in module results has been obtained during the Honours programme; - b. the student has to have completed all the followed modules with a 'pass' grade.
+If that is the case, the modules that have been successfully completed will be listed on the diploma supplement. - 3) The student has successfully completed the Master Honours programme when the following requirements have been met: - a. a total of 15 EC in module results has been obtained during the Honours programme; - b. the student has to have completed all their followed modules with a 'pass' grade.
 If a module has been assessed with a 'fail' grade, it is not possible to obtain an Honours certificate.
-If that is the case, the modules that have been successfully completed will be listed on the diploma supplement.
+If that is the case, the modules that have been successfully completed will be listed on the diploma supplement; - c.
+The student has not previously completed any or is not currently participating in another Master Honours programme; - d.
+For the Master Honours programmes, the student completes the programme within the same academic year of the start date of the track, or the student has a valid reason for a delay as assessed by the Honours Examination board.